I’ve recently become a little obsessed with a different kind of travel: space travel.

 We’ll have to wait to see what the outcome of this fresh space race will be, but in the meantime, I will sit on the sidelines, fingers crossed and waiting for the day that space travel may become commercially available and affordable to us all.

 To visit NASA and Johnson Space Centre, Houston, you can plan your trip here.

-Visitor information for U.S. Space and Rocket Centre, Huntsville can be found here.
+Visitor information for U.S. Space and Rocket Centre, Huntsville.

-Visitor for the Sixth Floor Museum at Dealy Plaza can be found here.
+Visitor information for the Sixth Floor Museum at Dealy Plaza.

 Where to stay

 There are myriad hotels in all of the locations I visited.
 Here’s where I stayed – I would highly recommend them all.

 Dallas: The Sheraton Dallas – right in the financial district and within walking distance (about 20 minutes) from the Sixth Floor Museum and opposite a DART (tram) stop, the Sheraton had a great location.

 Huntsville: Courtyard by Marriott – about 10 minutes away from the U.S. Space & Rocket Centre by taxi, I was very happy with this hotel although there’s little apart from fast food in the local area.
 If you want to be within walking distance to the Space & Rocket Centre, there is a sister Marriott hotel literally next door, though there didn’t look to be any dining options nearby.
 Just to confuse you, there is a third Marriott in the city, a Resident’s Inn (because two Marriotts in Huntsville is clearly not enough) – make sure you go to the right one (unlike me).